labd/graphql-codegen-plugin-amplience/packages/plugin-terraform/README.md

 ```

 The `hostname` is optional and will default to `https://schema-examples.com`.
+This is a prefix that is used to define the JSON schema resources and should be a URL.
 The `visualization` is also optional.

 The values for the `visualization`, the `content_repositories`, and the `slot_repositories` can either be a direct value,